 Ferrando and Azucena tell a story about Count Luna's kidnapped and murdered brother.
 Luna is overwhelmed with love for Leonora, but the young woman does not return his feelings, as she loves the troubadour Manrico.
 Imbued with great romantic emotions and expectations, she is ready to do anything, even to die for her love.
 For count Luna, the unfulfilled love for Leonora is the reason for a duel with Manrico.
 Man-rico is not only his rival in the fight for Leonora, but a political conflict also lingers be-tween the two men.
 The dispute between them is also ignited by the desire to avenge the death of a child caused by Manrico's mother, Azucena.
 Count Luna allows hatred to suffocate love, and Leonora opens the space for it in death.

-The operatic musical treat and one of the most famous and frequently performed piec-es of the great Verdi will come to life on our stage in a production signed by Yulia Ros-china, who will shed light on the story, especially as seen from Azucena's eyes.
-Our Or-chestra will be led again by a brilliant interpreter of the Italian operatic literature and our faithful colleague Maestro Gianluca Marcianò.
+The operatic musical treat and one of the most famous and frequently performed piec-es of the great Verdi will come to life on our stage in a production signed by Yulia Kristoforova, who will shed light on the story, especially as seen from Azucena's eyes.
+Our Or-chestra will be led by The orchestra will be conducted by Roberto Gianola.